SYP-AHIF-2023-24-25/HackTrap/README.md

 - [x] The User should be able to dump his collected viruses in (only) his team container.

 ### Sprint 4
-- [x] The User should be able to pick up/collect viruses on the floor.
+- [x] The User should be able to see viruses on the floor.
-- [x] The User should be able to dump his collected viruses in (only) his team container.
+- [x] The User should be able to see four team container.
 - [x] The User should be able to enjoy an instruction to the "Encrypt The Virus-Box"-Game.
 - [x] The User should be able to see an animation where all the virus-cages of the teams fly into one virus-box.
 - [x] The User should be able to play the "Encrypt The Virus-Box"-Game under time pressure with a ticking timer.